agneslazo/iip2022-i-saw-him/README.md

 I would like to thank the following people who have provided support, knowingly and unknowingly, moral and emotional:

-Gino Borja, who taught me everything I know (in image processing) Jephraim Manansala, whose own blogs helped me finish the machine learning portion of this project Hippolito Punzalan III (or Hips, as we like to call him), for pointing me in the right track Antonio Fernando (this is Toby), for being late with me, relieving some of the pressure
+Gino Borja, who taught me everything I know (in image processing)

+Jephraim Manansala, whose own blogs helped me finish the machine learning portion of this project

+Hipolito Punzalan III (or Hips, as we like to call him), for pointing me in the right track

+Antonio Fernando (this is Toby), for being late with me, relieving some of the pressure

 Thank you!